 Counter mode is selected by setting bit T0CS (OPTION_REG<5>).
-In Counter mode, Timer0 will increment either on every rising or falling edge of pin RA4/T0CKI.
+In Counter mode, Timer0 will increment either on every rising, or falling edge of pin RA4/T0CKI.
 The incrementing edge is determined by the Timer0 Source Edge Select bit, T0SE (OPTION_REG<4>).
 Clearing bit T0SE selects the rising edge.
-Restrictions on the external clock input are discussed in detail in Section 5.2 "Using Timer0 with an External Clock".
+Restrictions on the external clock input are discussed in detail in Section 5.2.

 The prescaler is mutually exclusively shared between the Timer0 module and the Watchdog Timer.
 The prescaler is not readable or writable.
-Section 5.3 "Prescaler" details the operation of the prescaler.
+Section 5.3 details the operation of the prescaler.